Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 - dial Triple Zero (000) once outside and ask for Fire

-- never go back into the house - if someone is still inside try to reach them from a window
+- never go back into the house - if someone is still inside, try to reach them from an external window

 - instruct one person to wait near the road to meet the fire service.
 The rest of the household should shelter with neighbours or friends.